 - Apps don’t seem to work in China

 - Customer support can be a little slow

-UP TO 10 DEVICES:IPVanish has a large network of servers and handles multiple connections well.
-Easy to use and prefered by users who need high standards of privacy.
+SECURE EVERY DEVICE:IPVanish has a large network of servers and handles multiple connections well.
+Easy to use and prefered by users who need high standards of internet privacy.
 Can’t unblock as many streaming services as some of its rivals.
-7-day money-back guarantee.
+30-day money-back guarantee.

 Read our full review of IPVanish.

 VyprVPN is fairly transparent about its logging policy, stating that it stores “the user’s source IP address, the VyprVPN IP address used by the user, connection start and stop time and the total number of bytes used.”

 At the same time, it insists that the data is retained for only 30 days and is used for purposes such as billing and troubleshooting.
 The company adds that it does not log traffic details or content of any communications.